3x3 basketball: Development

 FIBA sees 3x3 as a major vehicle for promotion of the game of basketball throughout the world.
 FIBA Secretary General and IOC member Patrick Baumann explained: "The 3x3 concept has all the elements and skills required for basketball, it has inspired and will continue to inspire many great players in the future.
 At the same time, it is the easiest and one of the most-effective ways to bring youngsters to basketball, keep them and promote our game.
 Finally FIBA 3x3 can and will promote key educational and social values to the next generations."

-FIBA is pursuing a unique click-and-brick strategy to implement 3x3.
+FIBA is pursuing a strategy to implement 3x3.
 FIBA has developed a digital community that acts as a repository for all FIBA-endorsed 3x3 events worldwide and offers all players an individual world ranking based on the points earned by players at FIBA-endorsed 3x3 events.

 Any event around the world can become FIBA-endorsed by using FIBA's freeware, EventMaker, to organise the event.
 All FIBA-endorsed 3x3 events are classified within an established competition hierarchy, thus forming an official competition network.
 The pinnacle of this competition network is the FIBA 3x3 World Tour, which includes a series of World Tour Masters and one Final.
 A team can qualify for a World Tour Masters by playing in any of the designated World Tour qualifiers.

 The North American National Basketball Association (NBA) has also embraced 3x3.
 Since 2016, the NBA has held a summer series of tournaments known as "Dew NBA 3X", where local amateur players from around the US compete in regional events for cash prizes and a finals berth.
 The men's and women's NBA 3X champions then advance to the USA Basketball national 3x3 championship to potentially represent their country internationally.
 These tournaments also include live music performances, 3-point shooting contests for fans, an NBA 2K eSports competition, and appearances from current NBA players.
 In 2017, entertainer Ice Cube and entertainment executive Jeff Kwatinetz founded BIG3, where former NBA and US college basketball stars compete in a traveling league using rules slightly different from the FIBA rulebook, and also using a ball that meets the specifications for the men's full-court game instead of the FIBA 3x3 ball.